My Mission Statement

 Responsibly Sourced Diamonds

-We use CanadaMark diamonds from the Ekati and the Diavik mines in Canada’s Northwest Territories
+I use CanadaMark diamonds from the Ekati and the Diavik mines in Canada’s Northwest Territories.

 Their strict environmental laws protect the wildlife that live in close proximity to the mine.
 These include: caribou, bears and buffalo.
 They also protect the workers with health and safety practices and fair pay as well as investing into the local community.